Course Outline

 Goal:

 This individual presentation aims to assess your ability to critically analyse a scientific journal article and communicate your analyses to a general audience.
-You will develop skills communication and critical analysis.
+You will develop skills in communication and critical analysis.

 Product: Activity Participation